ayushp0728/chess/readme.md

+#welcome to chess

-use this command to compile classes without cluttering chess folder
+### use this command to compile classes without cluttering chess folder

-** javac -d bin chess/*.java **
+javac -d bin chess/*.java

-use this command to run playchess
+### use this command to run playchess

-** java chess.PlayChess **
+java chess.PlayChess